Citi® / AAdvantage® Gold World Elite™ Mastercard

 With the 0% intro APR and balance transfer for the first 15 months, this card is a terrific option for people who want to pay off a loan or finance a big purchase while eschewing interest.
 After the introductory period, the APR is between 16.99% and 24.99% based on your creditworthiness

 For those who want a great travel rewards card, there are certainly better options out there — especially if you’re not tied to one airline or Citi.
-Both the Chase Sapphire Preferred and the Chase Sapphire Reserve are superior in almost every way, from the rewards system to the annual bonuses.
+Both the Chase Sapphire Preferred Card and the Chase Sapphire Reserve are superior in almost every way, from the rewards system to the annual bonuses.

 Fees and APR